aunum/gold/pkg/v1/agent/q/README.md

 Q-learning doesn't work well in continous environments, the `pkg/v1/env` package provides a normalization adapter.
 One of the adapter is for discretization and can be used to make continuous states discrete.

 ## Examples

-See the experiments folder for implementations.
+See the [experiments](./experiments) folder for example implementations.

-## Roadmap
-This algorithm currently doesn't converge on cartpole, more investigation is needed to find why.

 ## References
 - https://en.wikipedia.org/wiki/Q-learning